 Why trust Exiap?

 Join over 100,000 monthly users saving thousands by finding and comparing exchange rates and fees for their next international transfers.

-What is the cheapest way to transfer money to Pakistan?
+What is the cheapest way to transfer money from Singapore to Pakistan?

 - Wise: 13.7 SGD

 Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the SGD/PKR interbank rate is 158.648.
-Whenever you compare fees for transferring money to Pakistan, it can pay off to look at the exchange rate they offer.
+Right now, the SGD/PKR interbank rate is 211.715.
+Whenever you compare fees for transferring money from Singapore to Pakistan, it can pay off to look at the exchange rate they offer.

 Pricing data is collected from providers' websites, and the fee is calculated by factoring in the total cost (the transfer fee plus exchange rate margin).

-What is the fastest way to transfer money to Pakistan?
+What is the fastest way to transfer money from Singapore to Pakistan?